 Avoiding Misinformation, Disinformation, and Dismediation

-Good scholarship protects us from misinformation (wrong information), disinformation (intentionally deceptive information), and dismediation (intentionally deceptive efforts to discredit reliable channels of information).
-Wrong and deceptive information is rampant on public forums and on poor quality media platforms.
+Good scholarship protects us from misinformation (wrong or misleading information), disinformation (intentionally deceptive information), and dismediation (intentionally deceptive efforts to discredit reliable channels of information).[1]
+Popular social media platforms in particular are rife with misleading, wrong, and deceitful claims.
 You should not rely on such sources for factual claims (unless you are a pro who can independently verify the information you get from them – and even then, you will need to explain why you are using such sources instead of scholarly ones).

 The institutions that support scholarship, such as granting agencies, peer-reviewed journals, libraries, and so on, rely on gatekeepers to keep bad information out and allow good information in.
 Of course, no such system is foolproof, so we need to maintain our own critical abilities.
 The scholarly system, when it works well, polices itself.
-If a work of misinformation or disinformation gets published, distributed, and archived, we count on other scholars to identify it and demand a retraction or correction.
+When scholars see misinformation, disinformation, or dismediation in the work of other scholars, it is their professional responsibility to point it out and demand a correction.

 We don’t want to be too strict about information sources, however.
-Some scholars dismiss journals that are new, have a high acceptance rate, don’t have illustrious board members, publish infrequently, only publish online, etc. In other words, it might be snobbish to believe that nothing published in such journals can be taken seriously because the journal (the media channel) itself is suspect.
-While long-established journals with low acceptance rates and illustrious board members, etc. have earned their reputations, they also can become stodgy and boring, while less-established journals might be worth reading precisely because they challenge the hegemony of the more established journals.
+Some scholars dismiss journals that are new, have a low rejection rate, don’t have illustrious board members, publish infrequently, only publish online, etc. In other words, it might be snobbish to believe that nothing published in such journals can be taken seriously because the journal (the media channel) itself is suspect.
+While long-established journals with low acceptance rates and illustrious board members, etc. have earned their good reputations, they also can become stodgy and boring.
+Journals that are new or less well-known can be good sources of information because they might be in a better position to introduce new ideas to the field.

 Discernment